 Each college has their own deadline for financial aid, which may or may not be the same as the application deadline.
 Colleges will want to build financial aid award packages based on FAFSA results, meaning that you need to complete the FAFSA before the college’s deadline in order to be considered for financial aid.
 You will want to learn the deadline for each school you plan on applying to.
 If you do not know where you are applying, you can log back into your FAFSA later to send it to schools.

-State-specific financial aid programs most often apply to in-state public schools, but there are a range of programs you might be eligible for.
-The state deadline vary by state – and some states have a “first come, first serve” mentality with awarding.
+State-specific financial aid programs most often apply to in-state public schools, but you might be eligible for a range of programs.
+State deadlines vary by state – and some states award on a first come, first served basis mentality.
 Be sure to learn your state’s deadline.

-The federal deadline is June 30th of each year, at midnight, 12:00 a.m.
-Central Standard Time.
+The federal deadline is June 30th of each year, at midnight Central Standard Time.
 This is the deadline to be eligible for federal financial aid.

 While there are three types of FAFSA deadlines, you only have to complete the form once!
-We recommend researching deadlines for each school you’re applying to as well as the state you live in; the earliest deadlines is the deadline you should go by to make sure you’re considered for all types of aid.
+We recommend researching deadlines for each school when you apply as well as for the state where you live.
+The earliest deadline is the deadline you should aim to hit to make sure you’re considered for all types of aid.

 Completing the FAFSA is a process and requires a bit of focus, so getting it done sooner rather than later can lessen some anxiety.
 Completing it earlier lets you focus on college and scholarship applications, and prepares you to more accurately compare the costs of the colleges you are considering.
 There will also be some scholarships that take into account your FAFSA results.